hossam-magdy/hossammagdy.dev/README.md

 ## TODOs

 - [ ] Find out why CMD+C in docker image doesn't terminate/kill the process/image
+- [ ] Validate docker images in `gcr.io`
-- [ ] Add few words or description about "firebase + CloudRun", and instructions how to build similar setup
+- [ ] Docs: Add few words or description about "firebase + CloudRun", and instructions how to build similar setup
+- [ ] Docs: Steps of deployment secret key storage
-- [ ] Update & simplify github actions, separating the `build&test` from `gcloud build&deploy` from `firebase deploy`
+- [x] Update & simplify github actions, separating the `build&test` from `gcloud build&deploy` from `firebase deploy`
-- [ ] Steps of deployment secret key storage
 - [x] Find a way around getting `deno bundle` to include the react library, then ensure `ReactDOM.hydrate` works!
 - [ ] Use a decent routing library, like [`abc`](https://deno.land/x/abc) or [`oak`](https://deno.land/x/oak)
 - [ ] Create `config.ts` file to include `assetsPath`,… etc